NBA Trade Rumors: Cleveland Cavaliers Could Consider Trading For Chicago Bulls’ Robin Lopez

 As a countermeasure, the Cavaliers have played Tristian Thompson off of the bench and gone with an unconventional lineup that features Kevin Love in the middle.
 Kevin Love is not a shot blocker, neither is Tristian Thompson.
 However, Love’s ability to shoot gives him a considerable edge for the Cavaliers.

 The Cleveland Cavaliers acquisition of a center via a trade would allow them to play a more balanced lineup, also possibly shed a bloated salary.
-The latest NBA trade rumors does not involve the latter.
+The latest NBA trade rumors do not involve the latter.

 According to Basketball Insiders, the Cleveland Cavaliers could turn their attention to Robin Lopez of the Chicago Bulls.
 Robin Lopez is not the all-star that DeAndre Jordan is, but he is more than capable of manning the post for a Cavaliers’ team with championship aspirations.